piotrmurach/tty-prompt/README.md

 letters = ('A'..'Z').to_a
 prompt.select("Choose your letter?", letters, per_page: 4)
 # =>
 # Which letter?
-(Use arrow keys, press Enter to select)
+(Use ↑/↓ and ←/→ arrow keys, press Enter to select)
 # ‣ A
 #   B
 #   C
 #   D
-# (Move up/down or left/right to reveal more choices)
 ```

 You can also customise page navigation text using `:page_help` option: